-Amongst nature photographers, Ole Martin and Wenche Dahle's operation at Flatanger, 3 1⁄2 hours north of Trondheim in central Norway, is considered the best place to photograph sea eagles in Europe.
+mongst nature photographers, Ole Martin and Wenche Dahle's operation at Flatanger, 3 1⁄2 hours north of Trondheim in central Norway, is considered the best place to photograph sea eagles in Europe.
 For over 20 years, Ole Martin has fed generations of local birds from the back of his boat and he is as familiar with their habits as they are with his.
-During two day time sessions timed to co-incide with the best light and sea conditions, he will take us to the best places in the complex of open and shaded fjords to make memorable, action-filled pictures.
-Better bring a spare card or two.
+During two morning and two evening sessions timed to coincide with the best light and sea conditions, he will take us to the best places in the complex of open and shaded fjords to make memorable, action-filled pictures.